BDX-town/Akkoma/docs/docs/installation/migrating_to_akkoma.md

 You'll need to update the backend, then possibly the frontend, depending on your setup.

+## Backup diverging features

+As time goes on Akkoma and Pleroma added or removed different features and reorganised the database in a different way.
+If you want to be able to migrate back to Pleroma without losing any affected data, you’ll want to make a backup before starting the migration.
+If you're not interested in migrating back, skip this section *(although it might be a good idea to temporarily keep a full DB backup just in case something unexpected happens during migration)*

+As of 2024-02 you will want to keep a backup of:

+- the entire `chats` and `chat_message_references` tables

+The following columns are not deleted by a migration to Akkoma, but a migration back to Pleroma or future Akkoma upgrades might affect them, so perhaps back them up as well:

+- the `birthday` of users and their `show_birthday` setting
+- the `expires_at` key of in the `user_relationships` table
+    *(used by temporary mutes)*

+The way cached instance metadata is stored differs, but since those will be refetched and updated anyway, there’s no need for a backup.

+Best check all newer migrations unique to Akkoma/Pleroma to get an up-to-date picture of what needs to be kept.

 ## From Source

 If you're running the source Akkoma install, you'll need to set the